nufeb/NUFEB-2/docs/source/fix_growth_het.rst

 Description
 """""""""""
-Perfrom microbial growth (or decay) to the atoms defined in *group-ID*.
+Perform microbial growth (or decay) to the atoms defined in *group-ID*.
 The affected atoms are considered as heterotrophic bacteria, in spherical shape with outer mass and outer diameter for representing their EPS shells